The Schwob Choral Conducting Workshop is designed to elevate the artistry and effectiveness

 basis.
 Auditors will be present for all conducting sessions and seminars, but will

-not conduct the ensembles.
+not conduct the semi-professional workshop choir.

 CSU Faculty: Dr. David Hahn